mozilla-extensions/firefox-voice/docs/writing-an-intent.md

 ## Intent matching

 When you register an intent you give a number of matches.
-The matching is implemented in [`intentParser.js`](https://github.com/mozilla/firefox-voice/blob/master/extension/background/intentParser.js), and each expression is compiled to a regular expression.
-You can see the regular expressions in the Intent Viewer.
+The matching is implemented in [`compiler.js`](https://github.com/mozilla/firefox-voice/blob/master/extension/background/language/compiler.js).

 Each pattern is a line in the string (we use backquotes for multi-line strings).
 Empty lines and lines starting with `#` or `//` are ignored.